leandrocp/mdex/README.md

 ## Demo and Samples

-A [livebook](https://github.com/leandrocp/mdex/blob/main/playground.livemd) and a [script](https://github.com/leandrocp/mdex/blob/main/playground.exs) are available to demo and experiment, or you can check out all [available samples](https://github.com/leandrocp/mdex/tree/main/priv/generated/samples) at https://mdex-c31.pages.dev
+A [livebook](https://github.com/leandrocp/mdex/blob/main/playground.livemd) and a [script](https://github.com/leandrocp/mdex/blob/main/playground.exs) are available to play with and experiment with this library,or you can check out all [available samples](https://github.com/leandrocp/mdex/tree/main/priv/generated/samples) at https://mdex-c31.pages.dev

 ## Benchmark